 A/N: Eighty-three-year-old Chosen One Edna Fisher hits the road to find the Sword of Destiny, the one weapon that can kill the evil sorcerer Redway.

-In which Edna and Benjamin travel to the far-off land of Michigan.
+In which Edna travels to the far-off land of Michigan.

 By four o’clock, Edna and Benjamin had been on the interstate for an hour, Edna’s nephew had called to tell her he’d found a reasonably priced pocket dimension in which to store the things she’d left behind, and Mittens had exceeded Benjamin’s expectations by clawing not only the upholstery but Benjamin’s left leg.
 Luckily, he hadn’t drawn much blood, but Benjamin had nearly driven the van off the road.
 A bit of an overreaction, if you asked Edna.
 She’d been clawed by plenty of frightened cats in her day, not to mention the odd sphynx and, once, a very small saber-toothed tiger.